kgrigor1966/ddal/README.md

 There are 3 different ways to get started: 1.
 Anaconda on bare metal, 2.
 A precompiled docker-container, 3.
 JupyterHub access

-### 1. Anaconda
+### 1. Anaconda on bare metal
-To run on the ddal on your own machine, Anaconda is used as a package manager.
+To run on the ddal on your own machine, Mamboforge is used as a package manager.
-1. Please install anaconda on your machine, [here](https://docs.anaconda.com/anaconda/install/index.html).
+1. a) Please install mambaforge on your machine, [here](https://github.com/conda-forge/miniforge#mambaforge).
+1. b) in the installer, make sure that desktop shortcuts are enabled

 2. Download this repository on your machine, navigate to your preferred directory and run:
 ```